Staff Resources

 Executive Order 1110 addressed some of the historic inequities related college preparation by removing remedial math and English courses that didn’t count for credit and replaced them with a system of college-level math and English courses with support.
 Student placement into these courses, instead of relying on a single, high-stakes test, are now determined by multiple measures (test scores, grades, high school course work, and supplemental advising exercises), giving students multiple ways to demonstrate their current skills and choose the best courses for their success.
 All courses now count toward the 120 units required to graduate.

-• It is strongly encouraged for a student to complete their Area2/B4 requirement by the end of their first year.
-If they are unable to complete the requirement in fall or spring, some Area2/B4 courses are offered during the summer.
+• It is strongly encouraged for a student to complete their Area 2/B4 by the end of their first year.
+If they are unable to complete the requirement in fall or spring, some Area 2/B4 courses are offered during the summer

 • MATH 197 – pathway 3 or 4 only

-• MATH 226 (Area 2/B4) (Instructors will ask students to see their high school transcripts if using high school coursework to fulfill prereqs)
+• MATH 226 (2/B4) (Instructors may ask students to see their high school transcripts if they use high school coursework to fulfill prereqs)

 • Prerequisite: One of the following: MATH 198 or MATH 199 or equivalent with a grade of C or better; or MATH 226 or equivalent with a grade of C- or lower; or high school pre-calculus with B or better; or high school calculus with a grade of C or better.